 At The Banyans Health and Wellness, OCD treatment is based on a multidisciplinary methodology and is personalised for each guest.

-The combination of medical support and psychiatric care, psychological and emotional counselling, coupled with nutritional support and physical exercise, assists individuals to relieve OCD symptoms while learning effective coping strategies.
+The combination of medical support and psychiatric care, psychological and emotional counselling, coupled with nutritional support and physical exercise, assists individuals to relieve OCD while learning effective coping strategies.

 For further support and information about an OCD recovery treatment program at The Banyans, submit a contact form below or call our team on +61 1300 BANYAN (1300 226 926).